BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Introduction

-The BICEP2 and $Keck$ $Array$ CMB experiments target a $\sim$400 square degree patch of high Galactic latitude sky \citep[][hereafter BK18]{2021PhRvL.127o1301A}.
-The instantaneous field of view of BICEP3 is larger and targets a $\sim$600 square degree patch, which encompasses that of BICEP2 and $Keck$ $Array$ \citep{2022ApJ...927...77A}.
-These patches were chosen to have relatively little dust emission \citep{1999ApJ...524..867F}.
-In this paper, we use BICEP/$Keck$ maps using all data taken up to and including the 2018 observing season, the data set known as ``BK18."
+The BICEP2 and Keck Array CMB experiments target a $\sim400~{\rm deg}^2$ patch of high-Galactic latitude sky \citep[][hereafter BK18]{2021PhRvL.127o1301A}.
+The instantaneous field of view of BICEP3 is larger and targets a $\sim600~{\rm deg}^2$ patch, which encompasses that of BICEP2 and Keck Array \citep{2022ApJ...927...77A}.
+These patches were chosen to have relatively little dust emission in intensity \citep{1999ApJ...524..867F}.
+In this paper, we use BICEP/Keck maps using all data taken up to and including the 2018 observing season, the data set known as ``BK18."
 These instruments have $\sim$30$\%$ fractional bandwidths and have achieved great depths at different frequencies.
-The polarization maps at 95, 150, and 220~GHz reach depths of 2.8, 2.8 and 8.8~$\mu K_{\rm CMB}$~arcmin respectively \citep{2021PhRvL.127o1301A}.
-The signal-to-noise on polarized dust emission of the 220~GHz maps exceeds that of $Planck$ at 353~GHz in the BICEP/$Keck$ region \citep{2021PhRvL.127o1301A}.
+The polarization maps at 95, 150, and 220~GHz reach depths of 2.8, 2.8, and 8.8~$\mu {\rm K}_{\rm CMB}$~arcmin respectively \citep{2021PhRvL.127o1301A}.
+The signal-to-noise on polarized dust emission of the 220~GHz maps exceeds that of Planck at 353~GHz in the BICEP/Keck region \citep{2021PhRvL.127o1301A}.
 These data thus present an excellent opportunity to study the structure of the diffuse, magnetic ISM.
 Furthermore, this well-characterized region of sky will also be observed by future CMB experiments like CMB-S4 \citep{Abazajian_2022}.
-In this paper, we make use of cross-correlations of BK18 data with H\textsc{i} morphology maps.
-Because the H\textsc{i} morphology templates are defined solely from the morphology of linear H\textsc{i} structures, we refer to the component of the component of the real dust field that is correlated with these templates as filamentary.
+In this paper, we make use of cross correlations of BK18 data with H~\textsc{i} morphology maps.
+Because the H~\textsc{i} morphology templates are defined solely from the morphology of linear H~\textsc{i} structures, we refer to the component of the real dust field that is correlated with these templates as filamentary.